-Her advice to those considering a career in social care?
+Her advice to those considering working in adult social care?
 “Just go for it!”

 Nikki has supported many people over the years, helping them have control over their lives and to achieve their dreams.
 She fondly remembers her time with Nicky Clark.

 “Her dad knew she always wanted to go on a cruise – but thought it would be impossible, with having to use a hoist, getting her special food and medicine administered etcetera - but we managed to do that.

 “We took the hoist, drove to the coast and went on an eight-day cruise to Norway.
 It was such a special moment – to be able to give her the same experience that you and I could have and perhaps might take for granted.